endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 <iframe width="810" height="720" frameborder="0" scrolling="no" src="//plot.ly/~ep8/6.embed"></iframe><br>
 <sub>Data Source: <a href="http://projects.fivethirtyeight.com/2016-nfl-predictions/" target="_blank">FiveThirtyEight</a></sub>

+The zero wins for Cleveland seem a bit "unfair" when both FiveThirtyEight and FOX gave them about a 60% cummulative chance of winning between 4-7 games.
+The lower end of that projection may still be in play but the higher almost certainly not.
+So what happened?
+Has the team been unlucky?
+I cannot say from watching the games (who watches Browns games?) but we can get an idea

 * Loss margin avg, compared to other teams.
 * Wins ATS, compared to other teams.